AnatolyUss/nmigo/README.md

 # nmigo
-This repository is for learning purposes only.
+This repository is for learning purposes.